warhus18/responsive-header/README.md

 # simple-responsive-header

-This is a simple example of a responsive header for a website.
+This is an example of a simple responsive header for a website.